qurafi/kitva/README.md

 };
 ```

 And that's it.
 Your endpoint will automatically validated.
-To get the parsed data use the `event.locals.validation.*` and
+To get the parsed data use the `event.locals.validation.*`

 ```typescript
 // all related types available in the new $types2 file